joostdecock/site/pages/docs/designer/tutorial/part-1.md

 The difference is that [`Part::newPoint`](../../core/classdocs/src/part#newpoint) expects and X and Y coordinate, while [`Part::addPoint`](../../core/classdocs/src/part#addpoint) expects a [`Point`](../../core/classdocs/src/point) object.

-Both of them taken an optional third parameter which is a description of the point.
+Both of them can have an additional optional parameter which is a description of the point.
 You can see that we used that to clarify things a bit.

 The first line can also be written as such: